fbpx

 Image shows a parked bicycle filling up with snow against a background of a snowy city street.
 The text above it reads: "There were 1,490 pedalcycle, or non-motorized bicycle, accidents in the state of Arizona in 2017."

 Think an accident couldn’t happen to you?
 There were 1,490 pedalcycle, or non-motorized bicycle, accidents in the state of Arizona in 2017.
-That’s still about half the number of motorcycle accidents, and tens of thousands less than the number of multi-car accidents that occurred in 2017, a number reaching over 100,000 in Arizona alone.
+That’s still about half the number of motorcycle accidents and tens of thousands less than the number of multi-car accidents that occurred in 2017, a number reaching over 100,000 in Arizona alone.
 However, it’s still enough that we should be concerned about bikers, biker safety, and what we can each do to make each other safer.

 Graphic provides of series of tips on how to stay safe while cycling.
 They read, as follows, "act as a motor vehicle," "give right of way to pedestrians," "light it up," and "protect your head."
 For each tip there is an accompanying icon -- a car, a walking stick figure, a light bulb, and a helmet.
 There is also a small caption that reads: "Follow the rules of the road, pay attention, and practice caution."